(Formerly the Google DoubleClick Ad Exchange (AdX) Seller Program Guidelines)

 2.1.
 No Misrepresentation

 Partners are not permitted to misrepresent to buyers information relating to their Sites' content such that buyers mistarget ads to such Sites.
-Please refer to the webmaster quality guidelines for guidance on best practices.
+Please refer to the Spam policies for Google web search for guidance on best practices.

 2.2.
 Scaled Partner Management ("SPM") Policies

 Unless otherwise stated, terms defined in this Section apply only to Section 1.5 and this Section 2.2.

 Child Registration.
 In this Section 2.2, Partner is a "Parent" if Partner sells advertising inventory through Google Monetization on a Site where the site is not owned and operated by Partner ("Child Inventory").
 Before selling Child Inventory through Google Monetization under SPM, Parent must accurately register the Child Inventory and the party that owns the Child Inventory ("Child") through the SPM functionality, and Parent must comply with these SPM Policies.
 If parent does not register Child Inventory and its Child via SPM, Parent may not monetize that Child Inventory through Google Monetization.

 Parent must have a direct contractual relationship with each Child, which grants Parent all necessary rights to make available and manage Child's Child Inventory through Google Monetization.